Frequently Asked Questions (FAQ)

 Payment is due on or before your first day of service.
 You can pay securely on our portal (or free app) by debit or credit card.
 ACH (bank) payments also accepted.

 What is your cancellation policy?

-I understand that unexpected things happen and plans change.
+We understand that unexpected things happen and plans change.
 You may even find yourself coming home early.
-My cancellation policies are as follows:
+Our cancellation policies are as follows:

 - No refunds will be given for any cancellations made with less than 24 hours notice (except for cancellations due to inclement weather).**

-- For pet sitting visits: a 50% fee will apply for cancellations with less than 72 hours notice.
+- A 50% fee will apply for cancellations with less than 72 hours notice.**